mlabonne/llm-datasets/README.md

 ## 📅 Open SFT datasets

 Once a model has been pre-trained on a next-token prediction task, supervised fine-tuning is used to turn it into an assistant capable of answering questions and achieving tasks.
 These datasets contain pairs of instructions and outputs to train LLMs to go beyond their pre-training objective.
+All the datasets listed here should be under permissive licensing (Apache 2.0, MIT, cc-by-4.0, etc.).

 ### General-purpose